hpenne/smallrand/readme.md

       `criterion`.
 On my Apple M1, `smallrand` is equal in performance when generating u64 values, more than twice as fast generating uniformly distributed ranges
-      of u64 values, and approximately 10% faster when filling a slice of bytes with random data. `rand` is 7% faster at generating ranges of f64 values, which could be caused by `rand` using a simpler algorithm that does not use the available dynamic range of the mantissa when the generated value is close to zero.
+      of u64 values, and approximately 10% faster when filling a slice of bytes with random data. `rand` is 7% faster at generating ranges of f64 values, which could be caused by `rand` using a slightly simpler algorithm which does not use the full available dynamic range of the mantissa when the generated value is close to zero.
+    - `StdRng` from `smallrand` has been similarly benchmarked, and was approximately 4% faster than the same algorithm from `rand` when generating u64 values.
 * Why would I choose this over `rand`?
     - `rand` is large and difficult to audit.
 Its dependencies (as of version 0.9) include `zerocopy`, which contains a huge amount of unsafe code.